 These presets automatically adjust things like lighting, colours, and saturation.
 So you don’t have to worry about getting those perfect cool tones.

 Get X-Ray Vision

-Give your images a scary x-ray look.
+Give your images a scary X-ray look.
 You don’t need decorations for this one!
-Just start shooting and ad the edits in post-production.
-You simply have to invert your photo in Photoshop then change it to black and white.
+Just start shooting and add the edits in post-production.
+You simply have to invert your photo in Photoshop and then change it to black and white.
 For a more detailed explanation, check out this video.

 Desaturate Your Photos